monisharavi729735/django-chatroom/README.md

 # Django Chatroom

+## Website
+Visit the live application at: monishar729735.pythonanywhere.com

 ## Description

 PhysiXplore is a unique platform that combines the functionalities of Discord and StackExchange, tailored specifically for physics enthusiasts.
 This application allows users to engage in detailed discussions, ask questions, and participate in real-time conversations, fostering a vibrant physics community.
 It is simple chatroom application built using Django, a high-level Python web framework.
 This project allows users to create accounts, login, and engage in real-time conversations with other users.